jeffamaxey/PortfolioML/docs/index.rst

 Welcome to PortfolioML's documentation!
 =======================================
+PortfolioML was born as part of an university exam at Università di Pisa for the "Computhing Methods and Experimental Physics and Data Analysis" course.
+Authors: Angelo Lasala, Daniele Maria Di Nosse, Raffaele Paradiso.

 This package contains functions used to forecast stock market returns on a fraction of the S&P500 index.
-The procedure used is mainly focused on the following two articles:
+The procedure used is mainly focused on the following two articles and one book:

 Thomas Fischer, Christopher Krauss,
 Deep learning with long short-term memory networks for financial market predictions,